icinganalysis/icinganalysis.github.io/content/NACA-RM-E56B23.md

 this publication illustrates methods of ice protection for a moving leading-edge slat.
 Cyclic de-icing versus anti-icing is also covered.

+We also see the challenges of developing performance requirements for cyclic de-icing.

 > INTRODUCTION
 >